Department of Labor Logo United States Department of Labor

 3%

-Employment of court reporters and simultaneous captioners is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.
+Employment of court reporters and simultaneous captioners is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

-About 2,100 openings for court reporters and simultaneous captioners are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 1,600 openings for court reporters and simultaneous captioners are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment

 Court reporters will continue to be needed to create detailed, accurate records of legal proceedings.
-However, state and local government budgets may affect the employment of court reporters because judicial budgets are contingent on available funds.
+Technology may make transcription work more efficient; however, court reporters will continue to be needed to review and edit digitally produced documentation.
+State and local government budgets may affect the employment of court reporters because judicial budgets are contingent on available funds.

 Demand for simultaneous captioners will be influenced by federal regulations requiring an expanded use of captioning for television, the internet, and other technologies.
-New television programming will continue to need closed captioning, and networks will likely expand their use of broadcast captioners to comply with federal regulations.
+New television programming will continue to need closed captioning.

 An increase in the number of older people, a group that may experience hearing loss, also will spur demand for simultaneous captioners who provide communication access real-time translation (CART) or who accompany clients to proceedings such as doctor appointments, town hall meetings, or religious services.
 In addition, movie theaters and sports stadiums will provide closed captioning for attendees who are deaf or hard of hearing.